-#1 Aligned with E/S characteristics includes:
+The category #1 Aligned with E/S characteristics covers:

-- The #1A Sustainable sub-category covers sustainable investments with environmental or social objectives; - The sub-category #1B Other E/S characteristics covers investments aligned with environmental or social characteristics that do not qualify as sustainable investments.
+- The sub-category #1A Sustainable covers sustainable investments with environmental or social objectives; - The sub-category #1B Other E/S characteristics covers investments aligned with the environmental or social characteristics that do not qualify as sustainable investments. - How does the use of derivatives attain the environmental or social characteristics promoted by the financial product?